Discover our latest report Investment Banking Software 2024: Challenges, Trends and Strategies

 Greenhill

-Diving into the ‘Investment Banking Software 2024 report’, there are clear geographical differences when it comes to how investment banks approach the build vs buy debate.
+Diving into the ‘Investment Banking Software Report’, geography influences how investment banks approach the build vs buy debate.
 Australia is leading the shift in software procurement, followed by the US, with the UK trailing behind in SaaS adoption.

-When examining differences based on company size, bulge bracket firms emerge as the most frequent purchasers, with 61% procuring half or more their tech stack externally, compared to 55% of boutique firms.
+When examining differences based on company size, bulge bracket firms are the most frequent purchasers, with 61% procuring half or more their tech stack externally, compared to 55% of boutique firms.

 What to Consider When Choosing a Software Vendor